bxiehq/bxiehq.github.io/_posts/2016-2-13-union-mount-issue-on-Kali-Linux.md

 1324     esac

 ```
-Use grep to see where `UNIONTYPE` come from:
+Use grep to see where `UNIONTYPE` came from:

 ```
 grep "UNIONTYPE="  -Rn *